takeshie/Bijective-SDF/README.md

 ## Use Your Own Data

 We support both raw point clouds and mesh-sampled point clouds as inputs.
 Place the point cloud or mesh files in the /data directory.
-To sample point clouds at different scales, please modify the preenc_npoints in the configuration file.
+To sample point clouds at different scales, please modify the preenc_npoints in the configuration.

 ## Citation